-I’ve been blogging and managing blogs for a decade and even today I still get asked, what is a blog?
-A web log, or “blog” for short is a part of a website where content is published in order of date and organized by category.
+I’ve been blogging and managing blogs for a decade+, and even today, I still get asked, what is a blog?
+A weblog, or “blog” for short, is part of a website where content is published in order of date and organized by category.

-A blog is a part of a website that has content published around keywords and phrases that people are searching for with the intent to rank for those phrases in Google organically so you can get free traffic from Google.
+A blog is part of a website with content published around keywords and phrases that people are searching for with the intent to rank for those phrases in Google organically so you can get free traffic from Google.

-A blog works by creating the best in class content for an intended search term.
-Provide the best search result, better than anything else and Google (in general) is sophisticated enough to reward the best with high rankings.
+A blog works by creating the best-in-class content for an intended search term.
+Provide the best search result, better than anything else, and Google (in general) is sophisticated enough to reward the best with high rankings.

 Blog or a Website?

 It’s still strange to me how the word “blog” gets conflated with the word “website” to imply that they are two different things.
-The words are used interchangeably and that’s what causes confusion.
-Again though, a blog is just a part of a website.
+The words are used interchangeably, and that’s what causes the confusion.
+Again, a blog is just a part of a website.

-What is a Blog Post and What is a Web Page?
+What is a Blog Post, and Page?